robotframework/robotframework/doc/userguide/src/CreatingTestData/ControlStructures.rst

    *** Test Cases ***
    Only upper limit
-       [Documentation]    Loops over values from 0 to 9 FOR    ${index}    IN RANGE    10
+       [Documentation]    Loops over values from 0 to 9.
+       FOR    ${index}    IN RANGE    10
            Log    ${index}
        END

    Start and end
-       [Documentation]    Loops over values from 1 to 10 FOR    ${index}    IN RANGE    1    11
+       [Documentation]    Loops over values from 1 to 10.
+       FOR    ${index}    IN RANGE    1    11
            Log    ${index}
        END

    Also step given
-       [Documentation]    Loops over values 5, 15, and 25
+       [Documentation]    Loops over values 5, 15, and 25.
        FOR    ${index}    IN RANGE    5    26    10
            Log    ${index}
        END

    Negative step
-       [Documentation]    Loops over values 13, 3, and -7
+       [Documentation]    Loops over values 13, 3, and -7.
        FOR    ${index}    IN RANGE    13    -13    -10
            Log    ${index}
        END

    Arithmetic
-       [Documentation]    Arithmetic with variable
+       [Documentation]    Arithmetic with variable.
        FOR    ${index}    IN RANGE    ${var} + 1
            Log    ${index}
        END

    Float parameters
-       [Documentation]    Loops over values 3.14, 4.34, and 5.54
+       [Documentation]    Loops over values 3.14, 4.34, and 5.54.
        FOR    ${index}    IN RANGE    3.14    6.09    1.2
            Log    ${index}
        END